Roy Ngerng: Personal life

-Ngerng attended the now-defunct Hong Dao Primary School for a few years then transferred to Ang Mo Kio Primary School.
+Ngerng attended the Hong Dao Primary School for a few years then transferred to Ang Mo Kio Primary School.
 He later studied at Mayflower Secondary School and then Serangoon Junior College before going to the National University of Singapore to major in sociology.
 During his junior college and university years, he excelled and got the top grade in English literature, Geography and arts.
 He was also on the dean's list of his university for one semester.